 Connecting to login nodes

-Users should use the secure shell (SSH) to log into MARCC, which is generally included in Linux distributions and MAC OS.
+Users should use the secure shell (SSH) to log into MARCC, which is included in Linux distributions and Mac OS.
 For Windows, we recommend using Putty if you want command line only (see following section for GUI).

-MARCC uses a “gateway” virtual machine that manages connections to two login nodes.
+MARCC uses a “gateway” virtual machine that manages connections to 3 login nodes.

--X flag is used to forward the X11 display (see below) and can be omitted if you plan to use command line and text based tools only.
+-X flag is used to forward the X11 display (see below) and can be omitted if you plan to use the command line and text-based tools only.